iwatakeshi/tomo/README.md

 ## Usage

 Cherry is currently being incubated under this repo so it is not published on npm.
-The plan is to stabilize this project and move the repo over to [Mr. Doc core](https://www.github.com/mr-doc/core) if it becomes accepted by the community.
+The plan is to stabilize this project and move the repo over to [Mr. Doc core](https://www.github.com/mr-doc/core) once it is accepted by the community.
 While cherry may not be on npm, it is still possible to install directly from the GitHub repo:

 ```bash